From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control

-The ease of performing data collection in such a closed-loop setting is, particularly, for unstable systems, an important benefit of considering frequency-domain data.
-Another benefit, which we will exploit next, is the fact that, in contrast with related results based on time-domain data, measuring more data in time domain does not lead to a higher computational complexity while it does allow the effect of noise to average out.
+with $M=50$ frequencies $\hat{\omega}_{[0,M-1]}$ in~\eqref{eq:omega} and random phase shifts $\{\hat{\phi}^e_k\}_{k\in\mathbb{Z}_{[0,M-1]},e\in\mathcal{E}}$.
+Here, $\{n_k\}_{k\in\mathbb{Z}}$ is zero-mean white Gaussian noise with $\mathbb{E}[n_kn_k^\top]=\sqrt{0.1}I$ for all $k\in\mathbb{Z}$.
+We measure $u_k$ and $y_k$, of which we take the DFT to obtain frequency-domain input-output data.
 We collect our data by measuring $p+p_0$ periods of our multi-sine excitation, after which we discard the first $p_0=20$ periods to eliminate most of the transient effects.
 This elementary method, which approximates measurements of the steady-state behavior~\cite{Pintelon2012}, ensures that we (approximately) adhere to the conditions in Definition~\ref{def:input-output-spectra}.
-To show the effect of measuring more periods, we collect data by measuring $p=10$ and $p=50$ periods.
-For each data set, we implement the data-driven simulation based on Proposition~\ref{prop:simulation} using the same initial trajectory of length $L_0=\ell_{\Sigma}$ as in Example~\ref{ex:noise-free-simulation}, and we simulate $L=4$ steps into the future using the same input sequence as in Example~\ref{ex:noise-free-simulation}.
-The results are depicted in Fig.~\ref{fig:noisy-simulation} along with the true output response of the system $y^{\mathrm{true}}_{[-L_0,L-1]}$.
-We also carried out this data-driven simulation for a wider range of periods $p$ and show the resulting absolute and relative errors in the simulated future outputs in Table~\ref{tab:sim}.
+For $p=50$ periods, we implement the data-driven simulation based on Proposition~\ref{prop:simulation}, using the same initial trajectory of length $L_0=12>\ell_{\Sigma}$ and input sequence as in Example~\ref{ex:noise-free-simulation}, to simulate $L=30$ steps into the future.
+The results are shown in Fig.~\ref{fig:noisy-simulation} along with the true output response of the system $y^{\mathrm{true}}_{[-L_0,L-1]}$.
+To show the effect of measuring more periods, we also carried out this data-driven simulation for a varying numbers of periods $p$, and summarized the resulting absolute and relative errors in the simulated future outputs in Table~\ref{tab:sim}.